We are glad you are interested in applying to our program and welcome your application!

 Does your program offer leadership activities?

 Yes.
 In addition to having the opportunity to become a chief, residents have the option of joining a Program Improvement Committee or the Wellness Committee.
 Residents can also join the Ada County medical society and serve on various quality improvement committee if they desire.

 Do residents from your program go on to fellowship?

 Yes.
-Within the last ten years residents have gone on to fellowships in consult and liaison, addiction, child and adolescent and geriatric psychiatry.
+Within the last ten years residents have gone on to fellowships in consultation-liaison, addiction, child and adolescent, and geriatric psychiatry.
 Some of the institutions that residents have been accepted to fellowship include Harvard, University of Washington, and the University of Utah.

 Will I have to do more call in a shorter period of time if I decide to fast-track into child-adolescent psychiatry?